hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/value-object-modeling.md

 ## Nitro

-Nitro flat selects and structured selects produce value objects as well.
+Nitro flat selects and graph selects produce value objects as well.
 Even when having a more fleeting nature these value objects still follow the same strategy of parent-child relationship.
 Extra properties and behavior can be added to them as needed.